 - Student Health Center.
 A Student Health Nurse is available on campus.
-In addition, Pioneers Memorial Healthcare District and El Centro Regional Center provide basic health services for students, such as first aid and care for minor illnesses.
-Contact the IVC Student Health Center at 760-355-6310 in Room 2109 for more information. - Mental Health Counseling Services.
-Short-term individual, couples, family, and group therapy are provided to currently enrolled students.
-Contact the IVC Mental Health Counseling Services at 760-355-6196 in Room 2109 for more information.
+In addition, Pioneers Memorial Healthcare District provide basic health services for students, such as first aid and care for minor illnesses.
+Contact the IVC Student Health Center at 760-355-6128 in Room 1536 for more information. - Mental Health Counseling Services.
+Short-term individual, couples, family and group counseling services are available for currently enrolled students.
+Services are provided in a confidential, supportive, and culturally sensitive environment.
+Please contact the IVC Mental Health Counseling Services at 760-355-6310 or in the building 1536 for appointments or more information..